alan-turing-institute/Palaeoanalytics/docs/user-guide/dashboard.md

 ### 2. Distributions

 Numerical exploration of the assemblage.
 A filter at the top of the page (surface type and calibration method) applies to every chart below it.
-The page is organised into five thematic tabs:
+The page is organised into four thematic tabs:

 **Size & shape.** Raincloud of `aspect_ratio` by surface, lollipop of `perimeter` per lithic, length × width scatter (colored by surface type), and a convex-hull-area vs. total-area scatter for shape regularity.